fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 are very close to each other in the GloVe vector space.
-Encoding semantic meanings in vectors offer a range of other exciting opportunities for document similarity and topic modeling, as we will see later in this chapter.
+Encoding semantic meanings in vectors offer a range of other exciting opportunities for document similarity and topic modeling, as we will see later in this lab.
 Semantic vectors are also pretty useful for a wide range of NLP tasks, such as our text classification problem.

 The actual GloVe vectors are in a text file.
 We will use the